 Unlike charts on an Excel worksheet, sparklines are not objects — a sparkline is actually a tiny chart in the background of a cell.

 Data presented in a row or column is useful, but patterns can be hard to spot at a glance.
 The context for these numbers can be provided by inserting sparklines next to the data.
 Taking up a small area, a sparkline can display a trend based on adjacent data in a clear graphical representation.
 You can quickly see the relationship between a sparkline and its underlying data, even when your data changes you can see the respective changes in the sparkline immediately.

-In this example we will use a database of an electronics shop that contain profits from each products for the last 5 months.
+Case Study: In this example, we will use a database of an electronics shop that contains profits from each product for the last 5 months.
 We want to see the trend of profit of the particular product beside it.
-How we can do this?
+How can we do this?

-Step 2: Click on the cell G2 and go to Insert tab.
+2. Click on the cell G2 in which you want the sparkline and go to Insert tab.

-Step 3: In the Sparklines group click on ‘Line’.
+3. In the Sparklines Group click on ‘Line’.

-Tip 1: There is another shortcut way to create sparklines for the rest of rows
+Tip 1: There is another shortcut way to create sparklines for the rest of the rows

 Select Cell G2, then Click on the lower right little pointer of the selection and drag it below to cell G6.
 You will get the same result!